Research Topics

 CLIMATE VARIABILITY AND PREDICTABILITY

-My research focuses on states of the climate system, known as forecast windows of opportunity, that are more predictable and lead to higher forecast skill.
-Sources of predictability typically come from modes of climate variability (e.g. MJO, ENSO, AMO) and I research sources of climate predictability from subseasonal
+Our research focuses on states of the climate system, known as forecast windows of opportunity, that are more predictable and lead to higher forecast skill.
+Sources of predictability typically come from modes of climate variability (e.g. MJO, ENSO, AMO) and we research sources of climate predictability from subseasonal (2 weeks - 2 months) through decadal timescales.

 TROPICAL - EXTRATROPICAL TELECONNECTIONS

 Teleconnections are large-scale pressure and circulation patterns internal to the climate system which connect the globe through atmospheric and oceanic waves.
-My research primarily analyzes waves that travel from the tropics to the midlatitudes, and how their signals can affect conditions in North America, such as precipitation and temperature.
+Our research primarily analyzes waves that travel from the tropics to the midlatitudes, and how their signals can affect conditions in North America, such as precipitation and temperature.

 CLIMATE MODELING